williamthom-as/pal/README.md

   - Export data into common data formats for further analysis or visualisation in a different tool.
   - Examples of this are provided in our templates folder.
 - **Forecasting** [*To Do*]: Pipe data from your results into common forecasting algorithms.
+- **Plugins** [*To Do*]: Extend Pal hooks with your own functionality.

 ## Use Cases

 Common use cases are:
+- Understanding cloud spend can be a complex task, use Pal to help start the conversation or drill deep into specifics.
-- Analyse data using a "write once, run many times" templating approach [see examples below].
+- Analyse data using a "write once, run any time" templating approach [see examples below].
 - Automate the break down of large and unwieldy provider spreadsheets into more digestable and "Excel friendly" files.

 ## Usage